AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/012-feeding-time.md

 Yeah that was what I needed to have Abraham mad at me even before he found out I was conning him.
 I followed closely on the tall  Italian vampires heels and I saw the reaction to people standing near by.
 The women and even the men that I could read were all lured to him.
 Their eyes drawn to him but once he was away whatever vampire they were being seduced by pulled their attention back.
 And I only knew they were vampires because I couldn't read them.

 We were at some sort of rave.
 The music was loud and there were a ton of people.
 Ant stopped at a bar and ordered me a whiskey.
 "Don't order yourself.
-You are mine for all intensive purposes if
+You are mine for all intensive purposes if anyone asks.
+But you should be safe here."

+I didn't know what to say.
+But he slipped off into the crowd and I watched as he came on to a man.
+It wasn't so much as he came on to him as the man thrust himself at him.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzM0MDcxMDg4LDE1MTM0NDc2NDRdfQ==
+eyJoaXN0b3J5IjpbMTc2ODc5MjYxMCwxNTEzNDQ3NjQ0XX0=
 -->